Pollie Anne Myers Pinkins: Personal life

-Pinkins went on to get a master's degree in education from Wayne State University.
 Pinkins was married twice.
+Her first marriage was to Edward Hudson, a steelworker who she sought to divorce in 1956.
 Her second marriage was to Robert Pinkins.
 She had five children, three sons and two daughters.
-Myers died in Detroit, Michigan in 2003.
+Pinkins died in Detroit, Michigan on March 17, 2003.

 Legacy

 The Black Alumni Association at the University of Alabama gives out a scholarship called the Pollie Anne Myers-Pinkins AAAN Endowed Scholarship in honor of Pinkins every year.